 Step 4- Configure Stripe Public & Secret API Keys

 In order to link Laravel to the Stripe payment gateway, we must define the Stripe Publishable and Secret keys in the.env file.
-Consensus will be reached between them as we register the Stripe API keys in the env file.
+They will reach a consensus as we register the Stripe API keys in the env file.

-- To get started, go to the Stripe website and register for a developer account.
+- To get started, visit the Stripe website and register for a developer account

-- Your account will provide you with the Public and Secret API keys that you will require to integrate Stripe into your Laravel application.
+- After signing up, your account will provide you with the Public and Secret API keys that you will require to integrate Stripe into your Laravel application.